[Coronavirus] Refugees across Europe help fight the pandemic

 Refugees across Europe help fight the pandemic

-Asylum seekers and refugees in the small Dutch town of Ter Apel are volunteering to help keep local residents stay free from the Covid-19 pandemic.
+Asylum seekers and refugees in the small Dutch town of Ter Apel are volunteering to help keep local residents free from the Covid-19 pandemic.

 Among them is 23-year old Dyar, a Kurdish asylum seeker from northern Syria.
 Along with two dozen other asylum seekers, Dyar is disinfecting shopping carts and baskets outside Jumbo and Aldi grocery stores.